propfeds/lemmas-garden/design_doc.md

 - **Introduction**: Yesterday, a small plot of land was registered to Lemma Rancher.
 Today, Lemma's garden does wonderfully.
 Tomorrow, Madeline would be proud.
-- **First publish**: 'Let's see we got... this much from last harvest.
+- **First publish**: 'We've... this much from last harvest.
 Minus the sales tax, maintenance, dog food, *plant* food...
 I wonder why it'd always miraculously add up to {0}% each time?
 Lemma, can [you] prove this?'
 We called it the weather's toll.
 Just to stop worrying about it too much.
+- **Basil unlock**: Sorry for letting you wait this long.
+I have a friend called Corollary who'd supply me with new seeds for my students.
+She wasn't here until today, so apologies that you may've got a little bit sick of that calendula.
 - **Clickable headlines** (singular upgrade) after certain points:
   - Hopleek spawning (anticipation on Y4)
   - Published adverts